top of page

 • Reviewing work because expectations weren't clear

-AI helps by capturing and distributing that knowledge.
+AI helps by capturing and distributing that knowledge, converting what's in your head into systems the team can actually use.

 What This Looks Like in Practice